goschtl/zope/zopetoolkit/doc/source/about/concepts.rst

 Zope Toolkit release
     a set of Zope Toolkit library versions that have been tested to work together.
-This set receives a collective version number ("Zope Toolkit 3.5").
+This set receives a collective version number ("Zope Toolkit 1.0").
 A release could simply consist of a list of version numbers.

-Zope Toolkit Steering Group
-    the group responsible for the leading Zope Toolkit development, ensuring its continued evolution driven by the concerns of the various consumers of the toolkit (or particular libraries in the toolkit).

 Zope core library
     a library within the Zope Toolkit.